Flat White vs Latte: What's the Difference?

 The main difference between a flat white and a latte is the amount of milk used.

-A Flat White is typically served in a 5oz to 6oz (150–180ml) cup.
-It uses two shots of espresso, meaning the coffee makes up a significant portion of the drink.
-The milk is steamed into microfoam (very fine milk foam with tiny bubbles), creating a smooth, integrated texture.
+A Flat White is typically served in a 5–6 oz (≈150–180 ml) cup.
+It uses one or two shots of espresso, depending on the café, with less milk than a latte.
+The milk is steamed into microfoam — very fine milk foam with tiny bubbles — creating a smooth, integrated texture.

 Texture and Feel